-The magnificent Arctic Fox, about to dine on some surprised lemmings, stands almost 20” tall and was a limited edition of only 100 sculptures in 1980, introduced at $4500.
-On the 1982 price list it appears for $4700 but had been completed by 1988. (sculpted by Charles Oldham)
+The magnificent Arctic Fox, about to dine on some surprised lemmings, stands almost 20” tall and was a limited edition of only 100 sculptures in 1980, introduced at $4500, and completed in 1983.
+Sculpted by Charles Oldham.

 Far more likely to be found in the barnyard than the woodlands, Burro ‘Fitzgerald’ was an open edition introduced in 1964 at $30.
 He was named in memory of President John Fitzgerald Kennedy.
-Still being produced in 1985, his price had risen to $175 but then was retired before 1988.
+He was retired in 1983.

-Update, December 2017: An Archive reader recently alerted me to an interesting snippet about Fitzgerald.
-According to Delores DeJohn, who is listed in the 2004 Guinness Book of World Records as having the world’s largest collection of donkey items (690), he was designed as a replica of a figurine that Rose Kennedy presented to her son when he received the Democratic presidental nomination in 1960.
+An Archive reader alerted me to an interesting snippet about Fitzgerald.
+According to Delores DeJohn, who is listed in the 2004 Guinness Book of World Records as having the world’s largest collection of donkey items (690), he was designed as a replica of a figurine that Rose Kennedy presented to her son when he received the Democratic presidential nomination in 1960.
 I am trying to find confirmation of this from other sources but it’s certainly interesting enough to mention here in the interim!
 Supposedly, Fitzgerald was the late Ms. DeJohn’s favorite donkey figurine.